 Additional flood protection measures have now been completed in Savona, in order to protect Buie Street.
 Residents are advised to continue monitoring conditions and to prepare for further rises on Kamloops Lake due to the upcoming weather forecast.

 Parks and trails that are operated by the TNRD that are adjacent to waterways may be subject to localized flooding, and will be closed if needed.
 Please respect signage in affected areas.
-Notice will be shared on tnrd.ca/regional-parks, and on TNRD social media channels.
+Notice will be shared on tnrd.ca/parks-trails, and on TNRD social media channels.

 Large waterways in the TNRD remain on Flood Watch or High Streamflow Advisory.
 These notices are issued by the BC River Forecast Centre (BCRFC).
 The BCRFC identifies risk of flooding with the following definitions: